wilsonmar/wilsonmar.github.io/_posts/2023-01-01-k8s-operators.md

 Docker was once the "next big thing".

-Red Hat (now a part of IBM) is now claimed as the "next big thing" in Kubernetes with its Ansible, OpenShift, CoreOS, Quay, and Kubernetes Operators.
+Red Hat (now a part of IBM) is now claimed as the "next big thing" in Kubernetes with its Ansible, <a target="_blank" href="https://access.redhat.com/documentation/en-us/openshift_container_platform/4.11">OpenShift Container Platform</a>, CoreOS, Quay, and Kubernetes Operators.

+<a name="OLM"></a>

 ## OLM (Operator Lifecycle Manager)